AriFordsham/GHCWiki/newcomers.md

 ## Need help?

-You can email the [ ghc-devs](http://www.haskell.org/mailman/listinfo/ghc-devs) list, or Richard Eisenberg (`eir at cis . upenn . edu`), a newish GHC developer himself who would be happy to foster more participation and answer your emails.
+You can email the [ ghc-devs](http://www.haskell.org/mailman/listinfo/ghc-devs) list, or ask on irc in \#ghc.

 Happy hacking!